 Dialogue between Trans Queer Pueblo and Phoenix Pride board members broke down several weeks ago.
 According to Bailon, their coalition of organizers made the decision yesterday to block the parade route for the second year in a row.

-The day before the parade, the president and vice president of the board of directors of Phoenix Pride published an op-ed in the Arizona Republic in which they pointedly criticized Trans Queer Pueblo.
+an op-ed in the Arizona Republic in which they pointedly criticized Trans Queer Pueblo.

 “[T]o those who choose to cast accusations from afar, who would rather disrupt than engage, who are more interested in distraction than in addressing issues with those in power to actually impact them, we want to continue to engage with you, too,” Mark Leeper and Carlos Castañeda wrote.